mcasper/git-clean/README.md

     -l, --locals        only delete local branches
     -r, --remotes       only delete remote branches
-    -y, --yes           skip the check for deleting branches -s, --squashes      check for squashes by finding branches incompatible with master -R, --remote REMOTE changes the git remote used (default is origin) -b, --branch BRANCH changes the base for merged branches (default is master)
+    -y, --yes           skip the check for deleting branches -s, --squashes      check for squashes by finding branches incompatible with main -R, --remote REMOTE changes the git remote used (default is origin) -b, --branch BRANCH changes the base for merged branches (default is main)
     -h, --help          print this help menu
     -v, --version       print the version
 ```